JegoInc/Jego/docs/en/tool/mihomo.md

 [FlClash](/en/tool/flclash) Multi-platform proxy client based on Mihomo, simple to use, open source free and ad-free, supports Windows, macOS, Android, Linux.

+[Clash Verge Rev](/en/tool/clashverge) is a proxy client based on Mihomo kernel, with a clean and beautiful user interface.

 ---

 ### The Following Software Can Be Used But Not Recommended: